nordic-institute/X-Road-development/WORKFLOW.md

 20.1	All test scripts and software is published in `nordic-institute/X-Road-tests`.

-20.2 The branching pattern and workflow with `nordic-institute/X-Road-tests` is the same as with `nordic-institute/X-Road`.
+20.2 The branching pattern used in the `nordic-institute/X-Road-tests` repository is the same as in the `nordic-institute/X-Road` repository.

 20.3 For clarity `nordic-institute/X-Road-tests` is divided into 3 folders -
 COMMON, EE-NATIONAL and FI-NATIONAL.
 National folders are dedicated for national